AvistoTelecom/charts/charts/raw/README.md

 ## Fork

-This chart has been forked from `itscontained/raw`.
+This chart was forked from `itscontained/raw`.